Franklin Cisneros

-Franklin Amadeo Cisneros Duarte (born December 21, 1983 in San Salvador) is a Salvadoran judoka, who played for the half-middleweight category.
+Franklin Amadeo Cisneros Duarte (21 December 1983 – 28 October 2023) was a Salvadoran judoka, who played for the half-middleweight category (81 kg).
 He won a bronze medal for his division at the 2007 Pan American Games in Rio de Janeiro, Brazil.

-Cisneros represented El Salvador at the 2008 Summer Olympics in Beijing, where he competed for the men's half-middleweight class (81 kg).
+Cisneros represented El Salvador at the 2008 Summer Olympics in Beijing, where he competed for the men's half-middleweight class.
 He received a bye for the second preliminary round, before losing out by an ippon and a juji gatame (back-lying perpendicular armbar) to U.S. judoka and Pan American Games champion Travis Stevens.

+Cisneros retired in 2010.
+He later moved to the United States, where he worked as a trainer at the Top Brother Gym in Florada.
+Cisneros died on 28 October 2023, at the age of 39, of "natural causes".